Information updated May 2, 2020.

 Students should possess excellent mechanical and problem-solving skills, and have advanced math skills including trigonometry and calculus.
 All 50 states and the District of Columbia require licensure for engineers that offer their service directly to the public.
 Certification is received through the American Society of Mechanical Engineers with the Society of Automotive Engineers (SAE International) offering certification directly related to the industry.

-The BLS projects a 9 percent increase in automotive engineer jobs through 2026, representing average growth rate for all jobs.
-Much depends on the long-term outlook of the automotive industry which is in transition.
+The BLS projects a 4 percent increase in automotive engineer jobs through 2028, representing a below-average growth rate for all jobs.
+Much depends on the long-term outlook of the automotive industry which is in transition to electrification.

 Those engineers with the desire to pursue advanced technologies such as electric vehicles are especially in demand.
 Engineers with a desire to relocate can find work across the United States and in some cases abroad.